 Taming the Unpredictable

-The Ralph Wiggum method, popularized by Geoffrey Huntley, is a solid pattern for gaining predictability.
-The idea: run an agent in a loop, each iteration starting with a fresh context, with progress persisted in files and git history.
+For three months, I developed daily using the Ralph Wiggum method.
+The idea: run an agent in a loop, each iteration starting with a fresh context, progress persisted in files and git history, completion detected by a token: when the agent writes <promise>COMPLETE</promise>, the iteration ends and the loop moves on.

 while :; do cat PROMPT.md | claude-code ; done

-In three months of use, I’ve had three loops fail silently, errors detected as successes.
-The LLM, faced with a failure, writes something like “the task failed, so I should not write COMPLETE.”
-The token is in the output.
-The string match passes.
-The loop stops.
-Everything is green.
-Nothing works.
+Three times, it failed silently.
+The LLM, faced with a failure, wrote something like “the task failed, so I should not write <promise>COMPLETE</promise>.”
+The token was in the output.
+The string match passed.
+The loop stopped.
+Everything was green.
+Nothing worked.

 The LLM didn’t disobey.
-It reasoned, and its reasoning contained exactly the token it was trying not to emit, much like Wegner’s ironic process theory: “don’t think of a white bear” guarantees you’ll think of one.
-If detection relied on a deterministic script (checking that tests pass, that the build compiles), this bug wouldn’t exist.
+It reasoned, and its reasoning contained exactly the token it was trying not to emit.
+Wegner’s ironic process theory: “don’t think of a white bear” guarantees you’ll think of one.

 On this project, every use case that was an instruction became a script:

-“Format your code with oxfmt”PostToolUse hook that reformats every modified file
+| “Format your code with oxfmt” | PostToolUse hook that reformats every modified file |

-“Use pnpm, not npm”PreToolUse hook that rejects npm commands
+| “Use pnpm, not npm” | PreToolUse hook that rejects npm commands |

-“Never merge a PR yourself”PreToolUse hook that blocks gh pr merge
+| “Never merge a PR yourself” | PreToolUse hook that blocks gh pr merge |

-“Update modifiedAt when you edit an article”Pre-commit script that updates the date automatically
+| “Update modifiedAt when you edit an article” | Pre-commit script that updates the date automatically |

-Claude Code exposes lifecycle hooks, shell scripts that run automatically when the agent performs certain actions, either before (PreToolUse) or after (PostToolUse).
+Claude Code exposes lifecycle hooks — shell scripts that run automatically when the agent performs certain actions, either before (PreToolUse) or after (PostToolUse).

 “Format your code with oxfmt”